What is a will in Australia?

 How LawConnect can help

-Understanding the difference between dying without a will and having proper estate planning in place is important, and many people want clearer information before deciding on their approach.
+Understanding the difference between dying without a will and having estate planning in place is something many people want clearer information about before deciding on their approach.
 LawConnect provides personalised legal information through our AI legal assistant, so you can learn about your options and what may be relevant to your situation.

 You can explore questions about wills, estate planning, and related topics using our AI tool.
 It's designed to help you understand general legal concepts and the range of options that may be available, so you can make more informed decisions.